C. Ramchandra: Biography

-Ramchandra Narhar Chitalkar was born on 12 January 1918 in Puntamba into a Marathi Brahmin family, a small town in Ahmednagar district in Maharashtra, India.
+Ramchandra Narhar Chitalkar was born on 12 January 1918 in Puntamba, a small town in Ahmednagar district in Maharashtra, India.
 He studied music under Vinayakbua Patwardhan at "Gandharva Mahavidyalaya" and also under Shankarrao Sapre of Nagpur where he studied music alongside Vasantrao Deshpande.
 He joined the movie industry playing the lead role in Y. V. Rao's movie, Naganand.
 He also had some small roles at Minerva Movietone in the movies Said-e-Havas (1936) and Atma Tarang (1937).

 Ramchandra provided harmonium accompaniment for Minerva composers Bundu Khan and Habib Khan.
 He debuted as music director in Tamil movies with Jayakkodi and Vana Mohini.
 He received public notice as a good composer in Bhagwan Dada's Sukhi Jeevan (1942), and established a long association that culminated with the musical box office hit Albela (1951).

 Influenced by Benny Goodman, Ramchandra introduced in his compositions the alto sax in combination with guitar and harmonica.
 He also included whistling in one of his famous songs, Aana meri jaan Sunday ke Sunday in film Shehnai (1947).
 He used a combination of a bongo, an oboe, a trumpet, a clarinet and a sax for the song Shola Jo Bhadke in film Albela.
 He sang the title song "Shin Shinaki Boobla Boo" with Lata Mangeshkar, which included rock rhythms.
 He provided the musical score for the scat song "Ina mina dika" in Aasha (1957).

 Perhaps C. Ramchandra's biggest success as a music composer was the 1953 movie Anarkali starring Beena Roy in the title role and Pradeep Kumar.
 The songs that he composed for this movie are today legendary.
 Songs of this movie like "Yeh Zindagi Usiki Hai", "Mujhse Mat Poochh Mere Ishq Main Kya Rakha Hai", "Mohabbat Aisi Dhadkan Hai", "Jaag Dard-E-Ishq Jaag" etc. went on to become huge hits and were highly acclaimed.
 Anarkali also perhaps saw the famed composer-singer combination of Ramchandra and Lata Mangeshkar at their best ever together.
 A film critic in London who watched the movie is said to have remarked that the heroine sang like an angel without knowing that the angel was actually Lata giving playback for the actress.
 Similarly, C. Ramchandra's compositions in V. Shantaram's Navrang (1959) and Stree (1961) were also quite popular and are still remembered.